‘Vanderpump Rules’ Cast Celebrates Tom Sandoval’s Birthday With Gushy Social Media Posts

 “HAPPY BIRTHDAY TO THE ONE AND ONLY @tomsandoval1 INCREDIBLE FRIEND AND HUMAN.
 Always above and beyond.
 And late.
 So many great things coming your way and you deserve it.
 Love you,” Schwartz captioned the loving photo.

-The Tom Tom partner received over 10,000 photos on his post, and the comment section filled with fans joking over the drag-queen episode of Vanderpump Rules.
+The Tom Tom partner received over 10,000 likes on his post, and the comment section filled with fans joking over the drag-queen episode of Vanderpump Rules.

 Over on Twitter, Jax Taylor dedicated a quick post to his longtime pal, and also documented some of the day’s shenanigans.
-Taylor shared a photo of Sandoval from 2003 when he first met the musician, who was rocking long black hair and a Superman tee shirt.
+Taylor shared a photo of Sandoval from 2003 when he first met the musician, who was rocking long black hair and a Superman T-shirt.
 In the post, Taylor called Sandoval his “best friend” and was excited to get the days events started.

 Cigars and rum, Not a bad Saturday. ???? pic.twitter.com/YIvFGbQ2q2